pramoth/jasper-alter-design/README.md

 example form above url alter design element but not show how to alter JasperReport itself.
-I just add this example to show how to alter leftMargin property if JasperReport
+I just add this example to show how to alter leftMargin property of JasperReport